Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/CONTRIBUTING.md

 The PHP part of this project follows the [MediaWiki coding conventions](https://www.mediawiki.org/wiki/Manual:Coding_conventions/PHP).
 The code formatting is enforced by the CI pipeline which runs phan before a PR can be merged.

+## Releasing a new version

+This guide is only for maintainers of the extension.

+1. Update the version number in `extension.json`
+2. Update the documentation if there were any relevant changes
+3. Merge development into master
+4. Create a new release on GitHub
+5. Create a branch from master with the version number as the branch name, e.g. `ver/1.1.0`
+6. Update the documentation on mediawiki.org if there were any relevant changes